debeando/zenit-agent-mysql/README.md

 # DeBeAndo Zenit Agent MySQL

-zenit-agent-mysql is an open source database monitoring tool write in golang.
+Zenit-Agent-MySQL is an open-source database monitoring tool designed for small environments, adapted for Kubernetes, and written in Go.